MouslihAbdelhakim/interview/forex/README.md

 To avoid this we should cache a single data structure containing the call to the 1forge api, this way we can continue to serve requests by mapping the call to the appropriate response. a second thing to take into consideration is that the call should be cached only if it was successful, because we do not want to Forex to be unavailable for 5 minutes of the call fails, so what ever our solution is it should retry the call if it fails and then cache it when it succeeds.

 The simplest solution would be to use an Akka actor, the actor can safely store the call to the 1forge Api and map it to a the right rate for each request, and if the call fails it would be easy to implement scheduled retries.

+### task 3 : cleaned up the code added more unit tests and some integration tests

+I revisited my solution to prepare for the follow up interview, found some small hacks that bugged me and that needed clean up.

+I also added some integration and unit tests.